DILCISBoard/E-ARK-AIP/index.md

 requirements regarding the naming of directories containing the representations.
 The order of representations and the relations between them is defined by the structural and preservation metadata.
-The `representations` directory is mandatory, even for IPs which contain only one representation (see Requirement AIP-REPDIR).
+The `representations` directory is mandatory, even for IPs which contain only one representation.

 ### <a name="dividedmets"></a> Divided METS structure